 - Check their financial account balance and request to register without payment

-- View grades, GPA and academic status
+- View grades and academic status

 - Order transcripts